ag-sc/lemon.dbpedia/test/README.md

  * For instance, you can use <A HREF="http://jena.apache.org/documentation/serving_data/index.html">Fuseki</A> (part of Jena) due to its simplicity.
 In this case, take care of the management of 'empty tags' (you can get an error like this: "The attributes on this property element, are not permitted with any content; expecting end element tag").
 You can solve it by transforming the RDF/XML file to N3.
 The command <a href="http://librdf.org/raptor/rapper.html">rapper<a> can do this.
 * Send some SPARQL queries to the SPARQL endpoint and check the results
   * the files in this folder provides SPARQL queries.
 E.g. the file verbs contains a SPARQL query that retrieves all the verbs (in <a href="http://lemon-model.net/">lemon</a> terminology) stored in the triple store.
-  * This query shows, for each DBpedia Class (lemon:Reference), its gender and its number (singular/plural).
+  * This query shows, for each DBpedia Class (lemon:Reference) in the triple store, its gender and its number (singular/plural).

 ```
 prefix lexinfo: <http://www.lexinfo.net/ontology/2.0/lexinfo#>